Oscar-Wilko/The-Train-GDE/README.md

 # The-Train-GDE
 Unity repository for Game Dev Evo game 'The Train'.
-To run the game go into BUILD folder and run .EXE
-If you have android, run the APK file in the ONEDRIVE BUILD folder.
+To run the game go into ONEDRIVE UnityGame/Builds/EXEBuilds folder and run TheTrainUnity.EXE If you have android, run the APK file in the ONEDRIVE UnityGame/Builds/APKBuilds folder.